-These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
+These assets are subsequently measured at amortized cost using the effective interest method.
+The amortized cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
+Any gain or loss on derecognition is recognized in profit or loss.